zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/configuration.md

       timeout: 5
   ```

-2. Enable App Protect DoS on an Ingress by adding an annotation on the Ingress.
+2. Enable App Protect DoS for an Ingress resource by adding an annotation to the Ingress.
 Set the value of the annotation to the qualified identifier(`namespace/name`) of a DosProtectedResource:

   ```yaml
    apiVersion: networking.k8s.io/v1